This story is a continuation of something that started with Orange Shoes. You can start at the beginning or just dive right in.

 The minute I put those shoes on, I felt like Cinderella and Cinderella can’t just change her shoes, she has to change everything.
 She has to wear a glass shoe appropriate dress, a glass shoe appropriate hair and glass shoe appropriate carriage must transport her to the ball.
 I bought the sequin shoes immediately as if it was love on first sight, but once I came home I realized that there was nothing in my closet that I could wear them with.
 O the torture of owning fantastic shoes that you can’t wear.
 Deep thinking followed and now I started looking at clothes searching for something worthy of my new brilliant shoes.
+What dress or outfit would go with sequin shoes?
 This was the beginning of complete madness as I started to crave color and flavour in everything.
 The interesting shoe was no longer enough and I wanted interesting everything: clothes, pens, notebooks , accessories, people, experiences and even a more colourful self.
 A flood gate was opened and there was nothing I could to stop the tidal wave.
 But that is a story for another post.
 I will try to stay focused on shoes.
 To go with the sequin shoes I finally found a grey blue wrap dress that has a sequin design all over it.
 The shoes look like they were made for that dress.
 As if they were made together as a perfect match.
 A musical duo, were each one hits a different note yet together they produce enchanting music.
 The only problem with my eye music was that it is a rather fancy outfit suitable only for special occasions.
 I found myself lusting after visual melody on a regular basis.
 Soon after dresses of all sorts started to appear in my closet: Red, green, purple, beige, prints, polka dots, ruffles, ribbing, lace … I am digressing again.
 Once I got into dresses, I found endless choices.
 My adventure with matching the perfect shoe with the perfect dress continued.
 In all the disharmony of colors I made a brilliant discovery one day.
 The magic of the tan colored shoes.

 You might be shocked to discover that at this phase a bought something as bland and colourless as skin color shoes.
 But these shoes are magic.
 Tan or skin colored shoes make you feet look long and slim.
 Plus they go with everything.
 Beige should be the new black in shoes, not because the beauty of the color itself but because the way it transforms the appearance of your legs.
 Furthermore these shoes, despite the heals are comfortable to walk in.
 I usually take them with me whenever I travel, because I can walk in them for hours plus they match most outfits and hence I get to look elegant without carrying too many pairs of shoes.
 I don’t recommend any of my shoe adventures (in fact I strongly caution against it) to anybody except for the beige shoes.
 Do yourself a favour and try on beige shoes … nice change from black without being radical.
 One day I was looking at my shoe collection and I realized that I was missing pink.
 Despite my wild color diversification there were no pink shoes in my closet.
 “That is outrages” I exclaimed to myself, no feminine exploration is complete without an investigation of pink.
 Out I marched one Sunday morning aiming to correct this travesty.
 I looked at all sorts of pink shoes, but none of them grabbed me.
 They all seemed excessively saccharine.
 Until I found a white shoe with a pink trim that felt just right.